deep-daiv-Computer-Vision/.github/profile/README.md

 # 🖐️ Welcome to the deep daiv.
 Computer Vision Team!
-This is repository for the Deep Dive Computer Vision team's code and projects.
+This is repository for the deep daiv.
+Computer Vision team's code and projects.

 Mentor: [Jaeung Lee](https://github.com/gnueaj)